puppetlabs/puppet-docs/source/puppet/4.2/reference/functions_puppet.md

 The general form of a function written in Puppet language is:

 * The keyword `function`.
+* The [namespace][] of the function.
+This should match the name of the module the function is contained in.
+* The namespace separator, a double colon (::).
 * The [name][naming] of the function.
 * An optional **parameter list,** which consists of:
     * An opening parenthesis.